0ctobyte/arm4th/README.md

 `make`

 The arm-none-eabi-gcc package must be in your `PATH`.
-The `make` command will produce armforth.bin.
+The `make` command will produce arm4th.bin.

 # Usage
-To run the armforth binary on qemu:
+To run the arm4th binary on qemu:
 `./emulator -nogdb`

 You won't see much now since the forth kernel will halt on boot...